bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

 - **Property Identifier**: Add a new entry to `ConfigLoader.Property` using the canonical public key.
 - **Typed Resolution and Diagnostics**: Register the property's type, functional diagnostic group, and sensitivity in `PropertySchema`, then read it from the injected `SimpleJavaMailConfig` snapshot in `EmailGovernanceImpl`, the Mailer builder/config object, or wherever defaults are applied.
 Do not add a static read or a second parser.
 The exhaustive diagnostics test deliberately fails when any `ConfigLoader.Property` has no group.
 - **Factory Propagation**: Prove that builders from `SimpleJavaMail.withConfig(config)` retain the snapshot through copy, reply, conversion, Session creation, governance, and any applicable optional-module route.
+- **Snapshot Isolation**: Include two factories with conflicting values.
+Mutate source collections after `load()`, build objects through both factories, and verify there is no cross-talk.
+For wildcard Session or connection-pool properties, also verify that returned maps are immutable.
 - **Spring Mapping**: If the property belongs to the public configuration surface, add its IDE-hint shape to `SimpleJavaMailProperties` and verify `SpringModulePackagingTest`. `SpringEnvironmentConfigSource` already exposes every scalar `ConfigLoader.Property` through the context-local snapshot while retaining Spring's precedence and placeholder resolution.
 - **Dynamic Property Collections**: For collection-style namespaces such as `simplejavamail.defaults.connectionpool.clusters.*`, keep parsing, validation, and per-child diagnostic provenance centralized in `ConfigLoader`.
 Spring support should forward the whole namespace into `ConfigLoader` and Spring Boot metadata should describe the nested shape, rather than duplicating alias/key resolution.